PrefectHQ/prefect/docs/guides/automations.md

 After running this function, you will see the new automation with a "custom" in the UI.

 Run the underlying flow and see the deployment kick off after 30 seconds.
-This results in a new flow run of `build_names`.
-You can see this new deployment get initiated with the custom parameters outlined above.
+This results in a new flow run of `build_names` with the custom parameters provided above.

 With a few simple changes, you can programmatically create an automation that triggers flow runs with custom parameters.